GoogleCloudPlatform/marketing-analytics-jumpstart/python/lookerstudio/README.md

-# Marketing Data Engine Looker Studio Dashboard
+# Marketing Analytics Jumpstart Looker Studio Dashboard

-This Python script generates a URL to deploy a copy of the Marketing Data Engine dashboard utilizing the [Looker Studio Linking API](https://developers.google.com/looker-studio/integrate/linking-api).
+This Python script generates a URL to deploy a copy of theMarketing Analytics Jumpstart dashboard utilizing the [Looker Studio Linking API](https://developers.google.com/looker-studio/integrate/linking-api).

-The dashboard deployment is intended to be completed once the Marketing Data Engine warehouse has been deployed through Dataform.
+The dashboard deployment is intended to be completed once the Marketing Data Store warehouse has been deployed through Dataform.

 Program requirements are listed in `pyproject.toml`.